 The input voltage of the DC/DC converter is direct current (DC), and the output voltage is also direct current (DC).
-It is an on-board power supply that uses a lot of chip parts and is miniaturized so that it can be mounted on a printed circuit board in the same way as other electronic parts.
+It is an on-board power supply that uses a lot of chip parts and is miniaturized so that it can be mounted directly on a printed circuit board like other electronic parts.
 Taking advantage of its small size and thinness, it is used in equipment in a wide range of industries such as communication equipment.
 This DC/DC converter and AC/ DC converter are combined to supply the optimum voltage and current to equipment and devices.

 DC/DC converters are roughly divided into “insulated type” and “non-insulated type”.
-Insulation means that the primary side and the secondary side are not electrically connected, and non-insulation means that the primary side and the secondary side are electrically connected.
+Insulation means that the primary side and the secondary side are not electrically connected, and non-insulation means that the primary side and the secondary side are not electrically connected.
 To put it simply, it is insulated if a transformer is used, and non-insulated if it is not used.

 In other words, a non-isolated circuit that does not use a transformer is called a “chopper”.
 If you use a chopper circuit, you can step up or down the DC voltage, but you cannot step up or down too much.
 Practically, the limit is about 10 times the step-up pressure for step-up and about 1/10 for step-down.
 When a higher buck-boost is required, use an isolated DC/DC converter with a transformer inside the circuit.